gorkafraga/guidesbook/2-Analysis/GUIDE_MachineLearning.md

 ## Data preparation
+### Labeling
+We first need to make sure the epochs are correctly label according to our research question (e.g., We may have trials with different noise conditions and but be interested in labeling them only on whether they were correct/incorrect).
+Event labels can be manipulated using dictionaries in the mne.event field of an mne Epoch object.

 ### Transformations
 See MNE documentation: https://mne.tools/stable/auto_tutorials/machine-learning/50_decoding.html and Scikit-learn: https://scikit-learn.org/stable/data_transforms.html/

 ##### Scaling
 To scale each *channel* with mean and sd computed accross of all its time points and epochs .
 Note  this is different from the scikit-Learn scalers, which  the *classification features*

 ##### Vectorizer
 While scikit-learn transformers and estimators usually expect 2D data MNE transformers usually output data with more dimensions.
 Vectorizer is applied between MNE and scikit learn steps